Caprese Pasta Salad

 For more dishes that hold up well, I have 24 more potluck salad recipes.

-Can you make Caprese Pasta Salad ahead of time?
-Yes, make it up to 6 hours in advance and keep it chilled in the fridge.
-You can technically do it even a day ahead, but the tomatoes will get a bit mealy from the cold refrigeration and the pasta will soften slightly, so for optimal flavor, make it closer to serving.
+Yes, but optimally do not make it up more than 6 hours in advance and keep it chilled in the fridge.
+You can technically do it a day or two ahead, but the tomatoes will get a bit mealy from the cold refrigeration and the pasta will soften slightly, so for optimal flavor, make it closer to serving.

 Caprese Pasta Salad